 Cheating and Plagiarism: Plagiarism is defined as the use of any information, published, or unpublished without acknowledgement.
 Cheating occurs when you use the work of another student in place of your own.
 Neither will be tolerated.
 It is extremely important that you distinguish your own ideas from those of others.
 You must always acknowledge sources.
 But even if you acknowledge a source, YOU still CANNOT copy and paste or simply change a few words.
 You MUST put everything in your own words.
+You may not use AI in any form to help with assignments.
 If you have any questions, see the instructor.

 Disability Services.
 Rutgers University welcomes students with disabilities into all of the University's educational programs.
-In order to receive consideration for reasonable accommodations, a student with a disability must contact the appropriate disability services office at the campus where you are officially enrolled, participate in an intake interview, and provide documentation: https://ods.rutgers.edu/students/documentation-guidelines.
-If the documentation supports your request for reasonable accommodations, your campus's disability services office will provide you with a Letter of Accommodations.
-Please share this letter with your instructors and discuss the accommodations with them as early in your courses as possible.
-To begin this process, please complete the Registration form on the ODS web site at: https://ods.rutgers.edu/students/registration-form
+In order to receive consideration for reasonable accommodations, a student with a disability must contact the appropriate disability services office at the campus where you are officially enrolled, participate in an intake interview, and provide documentation.
+If the documentation supports your request for reasonable accommodations, your campus's disability services office will contact your Instructors for you.
+To begin this process, please complete the Registration form on the ODS web site at: https://ods.rutgers.edu/students/getting-registered note that accommodations must be invoked by students and will not be applied automatically.
+I.e., if you are allowed to have 'flexible deadlines', then you simply need to let me know in advance via e-mail that you need extra time for an assignment.
+It will be granted without penalty if you ask.
+Same if you are allowed extra time on exams; you need to let me know in advance so we can make arrangements.